prebid/Prebid.js/modules/openxOrtbBidAdapter.md

 # Description

 This is an updated version of the OpenX bid adapter which calls our new serving architecture.
 Publishers are welcome to test this adapter and give feedback.
-Please note you should only include either openxBidAdapter or openxNewBidAdapter in your build.
+Please note you should only include either openxBidAdapter or openxOrtbBidAdapter in your build.

 # Bid Parameters
 ## Banner